Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Desirable

-Previous paint application experience within aerospace or a manufacturing environment
+Previous painting experience within aerospace or other manufacturing environments

 Related Jobs